strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 ##### Admin Client Configuration

-To obtain log dir descriptions through the admin api we need to construct an admin client.
+To obtain log dir descriptions through the Admin API we need to construct an admin client.

 If using cluster sourced volumes we require the admin client bootstrap to be configured using `client.quota.callback.static.kafka.admin.bootstrap.servers`

 Additional admin client configuration can be passed using the form `client.quota.callback.static.kafka.admin.${configuration}`.
 For example: `client.quota.callback.static.kafka.admin.security.protocol=SSL`

-The strimzi-kafka-operator would be responsible for configuring the admin client to connect to the replication listener of the broker.
+The Strimzi Cluster Operator would be responsible for configuring the admin client to connect to the replication listener of the broker.

 ##### Limit Type Configuration